Program Proposal Deadline EXTENDED to January 11, 2026

 *Reflective of good writing practices

-*Please submit all information in plain text into the form **No bullets or other special characters in the abstract.
+*No bullets or other special characters in the abstract.
 Bullet lists are allowed in the proposal attachment.

 *Priority will be assigned to proposals that demonstrate new ideas or methods, or indicate a high level of knowledge and unique treatment of the topic.
 Proposals from inexperienced, as well as experienced presenters, researchers, and practitioners are earnestly solicited.